codepath/compsci_guides/graphs/intro_to_graphs.md

 Graphs are one of the most prevalent data structures in computer science.
 It's a powerful data structure that's utilized to represent relationships between different types of data.
 In a graph, each data point is stored as a **node** and each relationship between those data points is represented by an **edge**.
 For example, a social network is considered a graph in which each person is considered a node and a friendship between two people is considered an edge.

+Graphs are best utilized for problems in which there are binary relationships between objects.
+Once a problem can be represented as a graph, the problem can generally be solved based off of one of the key graph algorithms.
 For interviews, it is vital to know how to implement a graph, basic graph traversals (BFS, DFS) and how to topologically sort the graph.

 # Graph Terminology
 ## Graph components